Track your progress

 There are two books worth having before you head out.
 Wainwright's own Pictorial Guides to the Lakeland Fells are as much a work of art as a walking guide: seven hand-illustrated volumes covering every fell in meticulous, affectionate detail.
 First published between 1955 and 1966, they remain the definitive record of the Lake District fells and are still a pleasure to read long after you have climbed the summits they describe.
 For a practical modern companion, Peak Bagging the Wainwrights is my favourite current guide to the challenge, with a clear, walker-focused approach to planning your Wainwright bagging campaign sensibly.

-For navigation on the fells you will need the OS Explorer OL5 (North East Lake District) and OL4 (North West Lake District) maps, which cover the whole area between them.
+For navigation on the fells you will need the OS Explorer 1:25,000 series: OL5 (North East Lake District), OL4 (North West Lake District), OL6 (South West Lake District) and OL7 (South East Lake District).
+All four sheets are needed to cover the full Wainwright round.
 A reliable compass is essential: phone signal on the high fells is unreliable and Lake District weather can change quickly.
 Good trail shoes, a day pack and a lightweight waterproof jacket round out the essentials for most Wainwright routes.

 As an Amazon Associate I earn from qualifying purchases at no extra cost to you.